Bhattacharya-Lab/lociPARSE/README.md

 conda activate lociPARSE
 ```

-Typical installation time on a "normal" desktop computer ~ 5 - 10 minutes.
+Typical installation time on a "normal" desktop computer should be around 5 - 10 minutes.

 ## Usage